-NExpress is a consortium of libraries in New England: Bates College, Bowdoin College, Colby College, Middlebury College, Wellesley College, and Williams College.
+NExpress was a consortium of libraries in New England: Bates College, Bowdoin College, Colby College, Middlebury College, and Wellesley College.

-NExpress offers expedited ILL services by operating a common catalog.
-The system automatically sends the patron’s request to a library within the consortia whose catalog currently lists an available copy of the requested item.
-All of the NExpress Libraries have agreed to ship materials via UPS and to allow multiple renewals, so items should arrive quickly and may be renewed twice.
+NExpress offered expedited ILL services by operating a common catalog from 2007 through May 2017.
+The system automatically sent the patron’s loan request to a library within the consortia whose catalog currently listed an available copy of the requested item.
+All of the NExpress Libraries agreed to ship materials via UPS and to allow multiple renewals, so items would arrive quickly and were possible to be renewed three times.

-Items currently available in MidCat will automatically be cancelled in NExpress.
+Items currently available in MidCat were automatically cancelled in NExpress.

-As of June 2010, NExpress will provide loans only.
+NExpress provided loans only.
 All article requests must be submitted in ILLiad.
-NExpress cannot provide ebooks or access to other libraries' electronic databases.
+NExpress could not provide ebooks or access to other libraries' electronic databases.